tfalk/tor-browser-crawler-video/README.md

 * About 30% of the time when using the Tor Browser, YouTube will serve a page saying `detected unusual traffic`.
 The other 70% of the time, it will show a `Before you continue to YouTube` banner about cookies, preventing more than about 6 MB of the video from loading.
 The crawler rejects cookies, and then the video autoplays.
 Without Tor, the cookie banner doesn't appear but the crawler needs to press play.
-If playback is still `unstarted` at that point, it's because an ad is playing, so the crawler tries skipping the ad like a normal user would do after waiting 15 seconds.
+If playback is still `unstarted` at that point, it's because an ad is playing, so the crawler tries skipping the ad(s) like a human would do after waiting 15 seconds.

 * Dailymotion and Vimeo don't show many ads when using the Tor Browser.
 Dailymotion will autoplay, but the crawler needs to press play on Vimeo.
-Rumble requires the crawler to press play, and it shows a lot of ads (even with uBlock Origin for the `run-without-tor` option), which I still need to address somehow.
+Rumble requires the crawler to press play, and it shows a lot of ads (even with uBlock Origin for the `run-without-tor` option), which the crawler tries to skip like a human would do after waiting 15 seconds.

 * I've set the `--snapshot-length` to 71 bytes for tcpdump, so it only saves the Ethernet, IP, and TCP headers and TLS record lengths.
 We need these for our analysis depending on the threat model used.
-We don't need the encrypted payloads for anything.
-This reduces required storage space by roughly 95%.
+We don't need the encrypted payloads for anything, and they would require orders-of-magnitude more storage space.

 * Using the `run-without-tor` option, YouTube streams video over the QUIC protocol, so I've changed the tcpdump filter to capture UDP in addition to TCP.